diefenbach/django-lfs/docs/introduction/getting_started.rst

 #.
 Go to the ``Shop`` tab.

 #.
 Enter the ``Name``.
 This is the name of the shop, for instance ``ACME Inc``
-   wich is used on several places, e.g. as part of the meta title of all HTML pages.
+   which is used on several places, e.g. as part of the meta title of all HTML pages.

 #.
 Enter the ``Shop Owner``.
 This is the full name of the shop owner.